Cool Facts About Energy Saving Cool Roofs

 1. What are the project requirements for installing a cool roof?

 From the materials that you can use ‘such as coatings, membranes, shingles, or tiles’ to the grade or the slope of your roof, there are many types of installation or retrofitting options to consider when it comes to cool roofs.
 To determine which options are best for you, consider scheduling a consultation with a cool roof installer in your area.

 2. What are the building regulations for a cool roof on my home?

 Building codes for your city and neighborhood can help you determine if a cool roof is permissible and what restrictions there are regarding materials and installation.
-Websites for your local state, city or municipality are likely to have the necessary information, as might a local builder or local cool roof installer.
+Websites for your local state, city, or municipality are likely to have the necessary information, as might a local builder or local cool roof installer.

 3. Is the amount of energy saved by a cool roof worth the cost of installing one?

 Simply painting your roof white could reduce your air conditioning costs by 20 percent, and installing a complete cool roof could save even more.
-But like most energy efficiency home improvements, up-front expenses will outweigh savings until material and installation costs are eventually recouped by saving money on monthly utility bills.
+But like most energy-efficient home improvements, up-front expenses will outweigh savings until material and installation costs are eventually recouped by saving money on monthly utility bills.
 The U.S. Department of Energy offers a complex online cool roof calculator to help you determine how long that might be, but a local cool roof installer might be able to provide you with a simpler estimation.

 4. Is my climate right for a cool roof?